mozilla/kitsune/docs/searchchapter.rst

     Defaults to ``['http://127.0.0.1:9200']``.

-    Points to the url for your Elastic Search instance.
+    Points to the url for your Elasticsearch instance.

     ..
 Warning::